Wednesday, February 9, 2022

 Looking for clues in this manner, we’re reminded of techno's historical connection to music as diegesis.
 Cybotron wasn’t just a band name, it was the name of “a super-sprite . . . [with] certain powers on the game-grid that a regular sprite didn’t have”.
 Underground Resistance didn’t just put out EPs, they presented themselves as rebel soldiers in an interplanetary conflict.
 Drexciyans were, by Kodwo Eshuh’s estimation, “water breathing, aquatically mutated descendants, webbed mutants of the Black Atlantic, amphibians adapted for the ocean's abyssal plains, a phylum disconnected from the aliens who adapted to land”.
 T

 hese imagination-prompts do not amount to a refusal to engage with the real world so much as a refusal to be tied down to it.
-A look at Rik Davis’ youtube channel will give you a great glimpse of the spirit that techno was founded on.
+A look at Rik Davis’ Youtube channel will give you a great glimpse of the spirit that techno was founded on.

 No comments: